 SS will step down as Treasurer in the next academic year as soon as a replacement is secured.
 This position will be highlighted on Facebook and in communications from the school.
 All other PC roles will remain unchanged.
 CP has taken over Preloved uniforms whilst LAG steps back temporarily.

 Action – LS will look at dates for the next academic year for PC meetings.
-Agreed to
+Agreed to Agreed to remain with the current alternate Monday/Wednesdays monthly from September 2025.

 Library Update – AM was unable to attend but provided update electronically